Individual Sausage and Spinach Skillet Frittatas are a fun breakfast for the family. Full of flavor, easy to make and they are delicious!

 Easily Make it Vegetarian

-If you are hosting family or friends who are vegetarian, omit the sausage and bacon.
+If you are hosting family or friends who are vegetarian, these individual sausage and spinach skillet frittatas are easily adaptable.
+Just omit the sausage and bacon.
 It’s that simple.
 Some other substitutions include:

 - Red, Orange, Green, or Yellow Bell Peppers